AE-nv/ta-fundamentals-testing/README.md

 This repository contains the exercises for the Technical QA Fundamentals course.

-To get started you will need docket, maven and Java 17.
+To get started you will need docker, maven and Java 17.

 To run the application in the integration-testing module you need a docker PostgreSQL Database: